syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 ## Various radius pie chart

-You can use radius mapping to render the slice with different `radius` pie and also use `border`, fill properties to customize the point. dataLabel is used to represent individual data and its value.
+You can assign different radii to each slice of the pie by fetching the radius from the data source and using it with the `radius` property in the `series`.

 {% if page.publishingplatform == "typescript" %}